Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 2.3 Water to regenerate our interdependencies

-To give a concrete example of this, let us recall Hatakeyama Shigeatsu, a Japanese oyster farmer who, faced with the pollution of his Kesennuma Bay and the massive death of his oysters, had the idea of creating a large tree-replanting movement with the villages upstream of his small coastal river.
-The water thus purified – naturally, but with the intelligence of the local human communities – allowed the oysters to grow again.
-The magnificent account of this experience, entitled The Sea Loving Forest13, immerses us with great simplicity in the tasks that concern us today: those of defending the functionality and permanence of natural cycles.
-The search for the invention of “water cycle policies” thus appears as a method – at once artistic, political and scientific – to question our ways of welcoming events.
-What lies behind such an approach is therefore the desire to conceive and ensure a true ecological hospitality on an increasingly disturbed planet.
+A persuasive concrete example of regeneration is the story of Hatakeyama Shigeatsu, a Japanese oyster farmer who, faced with the pollution of Kesennuma Bay and the massive death of his oysters, initiated a large-scale tree-replanting movement with the villages upstream, along his small coastal river.
+The water – purified naturally, but thanks to the effort of the local human communities – enabled the oysters to thrive once again.
+Hatakeyama Shigeatsu’s fascinating account of this experience, entitled The Sea Loving Forest,13 offers a powerful and simple reminder of our urgent task: to safeguard the functionality and continuity of natural cycles.
+The pursuit of “water cycle policies” is a method – at once artistic, political, and scientific – to question our engagement with the environment.
+At its core, it reflects a desire to create and uphold a true ecological hospitality on a planet increasingly disrupted by environmental change.

-3. Earth rights and democracy of the living: for an intermundial world of water people
+3. Earth rights and democracy of the living: for an interworld of water people

 These ways of inhabiting living environments and caring for the living find an important source of inspiration in the resistance and persistence of the peoples of the South, in particular indigenous peoples who, for centuries, have sought to defend their lands and conditions of subsistence against the logic of colonial hoarding and destruction.